canonical/maas-ui/README.md

   - *legacy*: the angularjs maas client.
   - *ui*: the new react maas client (all new work should be in this workspace).
-  - *shared*: shared components consumed by both legacy and ui.
+  - *shared*: code shared between both legacy and ui.
-  - *proxy*: a proxying webpack dev server project, used for serving both legacy and ui projects in development.
+  - *proxy*: a proxying express project, used for serving both legacy and ui projects in development.

 ## Adding a new workspace